How to do BALAYAM for Hair growth | Does BALAYAM (Nail Rubbing) really work?

 Step 2: Allow your fingers’ nails to touch each other by facing your palms against each other.

-Step 3: Now, using swift up-down movement, rub the nails of one hand against each other.
+Step 3: Now, using swift up-down movement (or sideways according to the position of your hands), rub the nails of one hand against each other.
 Remember, you only need to rub the nails of your fingers and not the thumb.

 Step 4: Continue for at least 5 to 10 minutes.
 Repeat thrice daily in equally divided intervals.